Matthew-w56/verovio-integration/IntegratingVerovioToFlutter.md

 If the error message quotes error message 123 (or somewhere in the 120's or 130's), the problem is that your path to your dll is incorrect.
 Make sure that your path matches the dll's location.

+## Switching To The Installation Version

+Great, now you should have a good bindings file!
+Creating this file was the only reason that we copied some of the files into our project; we can remove them now.
+Specifically, you can delete the 3 files we moved into the /lib/verovio/ folder.
+The only thing in there now should be the generated_bindings.dart, and whatever classes you build on top of that to help make interaction easier (I called mine verovio_method_store.dart for now).
+Redirect the path

 ## Using The Bindings / Weird Translation Things

 Great, we got it building!
 Now how do we use it?
 At a high level, it is weird and requires use of type casting to get your inputs ready for C code, and to get the results ready for Dart code.
 Here is my main.dart for my test application that calls a method or two from the library (creates an SVG for a blank piece of music which turns out to be an svg header).